 Another common risk for teen users on Snapchat is that they don’t always know who they are befriending.
 If someone gets a hold of their Snap username and they accept it, they will be able to view any of the photos they post to their public story, as well as approach them to private message.
 These stories and messages could include information about their whereabouts and their private lives.

 Snapchat vs Instagram

 When it comes to the dangers of Instagram for teenagers, they’re often considered to be very similar.
-With a story-like function, those that do not have their safety features turned on can receive and share information with anyone that views their story.
+With a story-like function, those who do not have their safety features turned on can receive and share information with anyone who views their story.